-In 2013, the Louisville Metro Tree Advisory Commission will normally meet on the fourth Tuesday of the month in the Air Pollution Control District boardroom, 850 Barret Ave.
+The Louisville Metro Tree Advisory Commission normally meets on the fourth Tuesday of the month in the Air Pollution Control District boardroom, 850 Barret Ave.

 The Tree Advisory Commission works to preserve, expand and improve Louisville's tree canopy.

 Its functions include advising city officials on:

 - Guidelines and recommendations in the selection and placement of trees on all city-owned property and public developments

 - Promoting the value of trees throughout the community